-BRD as the rights-based organization will provide protection to vulnerable groups, specifically women and children, through education and improved livelihood.
-BRD protection comprises a set of interventions aimed to increase the capacities, opportunities and security of extremely poor and vulnerable Afghans through a process of economic empowerment in order to reduce poverty and increase self-reliance.
+BRD as a rights-based organization will provide protection to vulnerable groups, specifically women and children, through education and improved livelihood.
+BRD protection comprises a set of interventions aimed to increase the capacities, opportunities and security of extremely poor and vulnerable Afghans through a process of economic empowerment to reduce poverty and increase self-reliance.